microsoft/verona/docs/explore.md

 # Concurrent Ownership

 In Project Verona, we are introducing a new model of concurrent programming: concurrent owners, or cowns for short.
-A cown encapsulates some set of resources (e.g. regions of memory) and ensures they are accessed by a single thread of execution at a time.
+A cown, pronounced like "cone", encapsulates some set of resources (e.g. regions of memory) and ensures they are accessed by a single thread of execution at a time.

 In Verona, we can wrap an object in a `cown`, and that will make it concurrent.
 ```